Transient concurrence for copropagating entangled bosons and fermions

-In order to introduce a concurrence-type quantifier for measuring the entanglement in this system, we will next map the above quantum states into the computational basis $\ket{0}$ and $\ket{1}$ \cite{nielsen}, which provides a clear and precise way of describing quantum states as in the mathematical language of quantum information theory.
-We construct the dressed kets associated with the individual wave functions $\Psi_{q}(x_{j},t)$ of each particle as follows:
+which provides a clear and precise way of describing quantum states as in the mathematical language of quantum information theory.
+We construct the tensor-product components by combining the one-dimensional wavefunctions with the computational basis as follows:

 It is important to note that the computational basis is orthonormal $\langle l \mid m\rangle=\delta _{l m}$.
 Using the above, we can construct the system's vector by expressing it through the specific configurations of the particles as follows: